NeedleVoid/Needlevoid/README.md

-Also pls DO NOT INVITE ME TO FRIENDS if you under 18 years old.
-I might compliment your character you made from Pony Town not knowing your age so it's all good, but I don't wanna have minors in my friend list for obvious reasons.
+Also pls DO NOT INVITE ME TO FRIENDS.
+I prob won't accept it or drop it later.
+I'm terrible person to be friends with.

 DNI: